Three approaches to intertextual writing are available to college instructors: mechanical, ethical, and rhetorical.

 Drawing on Citation Project data, we advocate instruction in intertextual writing that hails students as authors, not transgressors.
 Rhetorical intertextuality can provide a positive frame for college instruction in intertextual writing, one that facilitates deep engagement with texts; intellectual approaches to paraphrasing and summarizing; and an emphasis on the rhetorical choices that writers make as they encounter and respond to the ideas of others.
 The objective of such instruction is a dialogic interface between writer, audience, and sources—a conversation.

-The first of several publications discussing this approach, “The Ethics of Teaching Rhetorical Intertextuality” (Rebecca Moore Howard and Sandra Jamieson) is forthcoming from the Journal of Academic Ethics.
+The first of several publications discussing this approach, “The Ethics of Teaching Rhetorical Intertextuality” (Rebecca Moore Howard and Sandra Jamieson) is available read-only via the Journal of Academic Ethics online and forthcoming in print in Fall 2021.
+Please contact us if you would like a printable PDF.